 Scarring of your lungs caused by exposure to asbestos fibres over many years.
 As the lung scarring becomes worse you will notice shortness of breath, coughing and quite often weight loss.

 A rare type of cancer – it can be caused by a single asbestos fibre becoming embedded in the thin lining, known as the “mesothelium”, surrounding your internal organs.
 The asbestos fibre can cause a malignant tumour (an abnormal growth which doesn’t respond to treatment) which is known as mesothelioma.

-There are different types of mesothelioma depending on the lining of which organ is affected, for example:
+There are different types of mesothelioma that can give rise to asbestos compensation claims, which depend on the lining of which organ is affected, for example: